 Likewise, a company that hosts kids’ parties probably doesn’t want an email background that’s dark with red text that looks like something out of a horror movie!

-8. Automate your email marketing strategy with AI tools
+8. Automate my email marketing tips with AI tools

 From landing pages to emails, almost all types of marketing require content.
 And, sometimes, you’re going to struggle to come up with the right message in your emails.
 It happens to everyone.